CQCL/tket/nix-support/example-flake-project/README.md

 two scripts: `entanglement` and `teleport`, that set up trivial circuits and display them in your browser.

-To run these scripts, simply run:
+To run these scripts, simply run the following commands from within this directory:

 ```
 nix run .#entanglement